 Articles considered for publication: The NACADA Journal editors select quality submissions (no more than 6000 words) for peer review from manuscripts that address a wide variety of interest areas.
 Although membership in NACADA is encouraged, authors need not be members to publish in the NACADA Journal.
 Prospective authors (e.g., faculty members, graduate students, administrators, and advising practitioners) conducting scholarship in the area of academic advising come from a wide spectrum of disciplines.
 Authors should consider and discuss implications for academic advising practice, theory or research when preparing manuscript submissions.
 Authors should follow the Writing Guidelines for NACADA Publications when preparing a manuscript.

 Submit manuscripts by logging on to the Peer Track site at http://www.editorialmanager.com/nacadajournal/

 Journal peer review -- verifying credibility: The NACADA Journal benefits advisors, not just by communicating ideas that contribute to practice and build the reputation of the field, but by offering a reputable format for authorship.
 Specifically through the traditional double-blind peer review and subsequent developmental editing, contributors receive constructive input that corresponds with a publication designed to “advance scholarly discourse about the research, theory, and practice of academic advising in higher education” (NACADA, 2014, ¶3).

 NACADA takes full advantage of the experts in the field through the peer review process because “the scholarly community believes that peer review greatly contributes to the quality and accuracy of scholarly communication” (Peer Review, 2011, ¶2).
 NACADA editors select scholar-practitioners who mirror the diversity within the association to review manuscript drafts.
 As proof of their commitment to advancing the field and scholars, reviewers volunteer their time and talents to improve the literature base through the NACADA Journal.

-After they accept a manuscript for review the editors select reviewers to consider the merits of the manuscript with a rubric that includes items on originality, applicability, and appropriate use and interpretation of data.
+After determining that a manuscript is ready for review the editors select reviewers to consider the merits of the manuscript, based on elements of originality, applicability, and appropriate use and interpretation of data.
 The entire review process generally takes from one to four months.
-Questions about manuscript guidelines should be emailed to: email@example.com.
+Questions about manuscript guidelines should be emailed to: firstname.lastname@example.org.
 Authors can check on the status of submitted manuscripts by logging on to the Peer Track site at http://www.editorialmanager.com/nacadajournal/